Parallel purrr with furrr: Speed Up R Iterations

 plan(multisession) # Use multiple R sessions

-The plan() function controls how futures are resolved. multisession creates separate R processes on your machine.
+The plan() function controls how futures are resolved and determines where your parallel code runs. multisession creates separate R processes on your machine, each with its own memory space.
+This is the safest cross-platform option and works on Windows, macOS, and Linux without additional configuration.
 For a quick test on a single machine, this is usually the right choice.

 Here’s the simplest example - transforming a numeric vector: